IELTS Writing Task 2: Question

 In some advanced countries, it is not unusual for more than 50% of young adults to attend college or university.
 Critics, however, claim that many university courses are worthless and young people would be better off gaining skills in the workplace.
 In this essay, I will examine both sides of this argument and try to reach a conclusion.

-There are several reasons why university has become a popular choice for young people.
+There are several reasons why young people today believe they have the right to a university education.
 First, growing prosperity in many parts of the world has increased the number of families with money to invest in their children’s future.
 At the same time, falling birthrates mean that one- or two-child families have become common, increasing the level of investment in each child.
 It is hardly surprising, therefore, that young people are willing to let their families support them until the age of 21 or 22.
 Furthermore, millions of new jobs have been created in knowledge industries, and these jobs are typically open only to university graduates.

 However, it often appears that graduates end up in occupations unrelated to their university studies.
 It is not uncommon for an English literature major to end up working in sales, or an engineering graduate to retrain as a teacher, for example.
 Some critics have suggested that young people are just delaying their entry into the workplace, rather than developing professional skills.
 A more serious problem is that the high cost of a university education will mean that many families are reluctant to have more than one child, exacerbating the falling birthrates in certain countries.